← All posts

 The match-score reports are the best in the category.
 If you want to know exactly which keywords from the posting are missing from your resume, Jobscan tells you.
 The training data behind those reports comes from years of historical comparisons across major ATS platforms, which gives the recommendations real weight.

 Pricing is the friction point.
-Per Jobscan's pricing page, monthly access starts around $49.95 a month, with quarterly and annual billing reducing the effective rate.
+Per the Jobscan pricing page, the monthly plan runs $49.95 a month, with a free tier capped at 5 scans a month and quarterly billing reducing the effective rate.
 For someone running 30 applications a month, the per-scan economics work.
 For someone earlier in their search, it gets expensive fast.

 Jobscan also added AI-powered resume editing in 2024.
 The editing suggestions are competent but less differentiated than the scanning side.
 If you want a focused ATS scanner, this is the tool.
 If you want broader job search coverage, you will pay for Jobscan plus other tools.

-Pricing runs around $49.95 a month, with annual billing reducing the effective rate.
+Pricing is $49.95 a month on the monthly plan, with quarterly billing reducing the effective rate.
 The fit is candidates who want the deepest ATS match-score analysis and run high application volumes.

 Four-Leaf